 Mitigating financial risks

 A successful security breach often costs the company time, money, and labor.
-Once a threat actor has infiltrated a system, they could make its services unavailable, cutting off the organization’s revenue streams and causing considerable damage to reputation.
+Once a threat actor has infiltrated a system, they could make its services unavailable, cutting off the organization’s revenue streams and causing considerable damage to its reputation.
 Additionally, hackers aim to destabilize infrastructure, which costs money to bring back up.
 VulnerabilityAssessments pre-empt such cyber attacks, saving costs, confidential business data, and, more importantly, the organization’s long-standing reputation.

 Proof of system security for end-users

 With a proper Vulnerability Assessment, an organization can maintain an up-to-date inventory of every component in the application’s ecosystem and the cyber risks associated with each.
 While this allows software teams to debug, patch or reconfigure assets, it also gives end-users confidence that their data is confidential.
-This also protects the organization from regulatory penalties enforced through cybersecurity frameworks such as the General Data Protection Regulation (GDPR) act.
+This also protects the organization from regulatory penalties enforced through cybersecurity frameworks such as the General Data Protection Regulation (GDPR).

 How to Perform a Vulnerability Assessment